Haivision/srt/docs/API.md

     - `readfds` and `writefds` report SRT sockets ("user" socket)
     - `lrfds` and `lwfds` report system sockets

-Note: there's no separate place to report error.
-The only way to distinguish error and in/out event is when you subscribe to `IN` or `OUT` only, and the error then can be recognized by the fact that the socket appears in both arrays.
+Note: this function provides no straightforward possibility to report sockets with an error.
+If you want to distinguish a report of readiness for operation from an error report, the only way is to subscribe the socket in only one direction (either `SRT_EPOLL_IN` or `SRT_EPOLL_OUT`, but not both) and `SRT_EPOLL_ERR`, and then check the socket's presence in the array for which's direction the socket wasn't subscribed (for example, when an SRT socket is subscribed for `SRT_EPOLL_OUT | SRT_EPOLL_ERR`, its presence in `readfds` means that an error is reported for it).
+This need not be a big problem because when an error is reported on a socket, an appearance as if it were ready for an operation, followed by doing this operation, will simply result in an error from that operation, so you can use it also as an alternative error check method.

 This function also reports error of type `SRT_ETIMEOUT` when no socket is ready as the timeout elapses (including 0).
+This behavior is different in `srt_epoll_uwait`.

 Note that in this function there's a loop that checks for socket readiness every 10ms.
-This waiting time can be shortened only for SRT sockets when they become ready earlier after the previous check.
+Thus, the minimum poll timeout the function can reliably support, when system sockets are involved, is also 10ms.
+The return time from a poll function can only be quicker when there is an event raised on one of the active SRT sockets.

 2. `srt_epoll_uwait`: In this function only the SRT sockets can be subscribed (it reports error if you pass an epoll id that is subscribed to system sockets).